Dr. Phone Fix named 10th Fastest Growing Company in Canada in the Globe and Mail’s 5th Annual Rankings

 About Dr. Phone Fix

 Dr. Phone Fix is a multiple award-winning, eco-friendly, customer-centric growth leader in Canada’s multi-million-dollar cell phone and electronics repair industry.
 Founded in 2019 in Edmonton, it’s Canada’s largest privately owned company in the sector and the second largest seller of certified pre-owned phones.
-It’s been opening a new store every three weeks and now has 34 locations in 20 cities across four provinces with plans for 166 more.
-Dr. Phone Fix is a nominee, finalist or winner of 55 awards.
-We offer genuine Apple parts sourced from Apple, we are a Samsung Authorized Service Partner, a partner with customer loyalty program AIRMILES®, and non-profit battery recycler, Call2Recycle.
+It has 34 stores in 20 cities across four provinces and plans 166 more.
+Dr. Phone Fix is a nominee, finalist, or winner of 55 awards.
+It offers genuine Apple parts sourced from Apple; is a Samsung Authorized Service Partner and partner with customer loyalty program AIRMILES® and non-profit battery recycler, Call2Recycle.

 Dr. Phone Fix